russelljjarvis/Spike2Vec.jl/main.typ

 //  system.*
 //]
 #align(center + bottom)[
-  #image("both_labelled_mat_of_distances_song_bird.png", width: 70%)
+  #image("figures/both_labelled_mat_of_distances_song_bird.png", width: 70%)

-  *Figures from left top to bottom right:
-  A: Top left: 75 NMNIST channels were recorded and time binned in a manner which yielded 85 vectorized time bins.
+  *Figures from left top to bottom right:A: Top left: 75 NMNIST channels were recorded and time binned in a manner which yielded 85 vectorized time bins.
 Bottom right: Once the vectorized time bins had been vectorized, a clustering algorithm was applied to the entire matrix of vector coordinates.

-  Cluster centres could then be used as reference points, such that it was possible to compare all *
+Cluster centres could then be used as reference points, such that it was possible to compare all*
 ]

+We used data augmentation to demonstrate that this labelling technique can trivially recognize patterns.

+//#align(center + bottom)[
+//  #image("figures/cluster_centres_map.png", width: 70%)
+//]

 #align(center + bottom)[
-  #image("cluster_centres_map.png", width: 70%)
+  #image("figures/clustered_big_model.png", width: 70%)
-  *Unormalize NMNINST vectors for 1000 neurons over 10 channels* ]
+  *Normalized PFC vectors for 1000 neurons over 10 channels* ]

 #align(center + bottom)[
+  #image("figures/clustered_train_model.png", width: 70%)
+  *We sampled the NMNIST data set more broadly using $6,000$ samples to create vectors.
+The entire data set consists of $60,000$ samples. *
+]

+//#align(center + bottom)[
+//  #image("figures/clustering_NMNIST.png", width: 70%)
+//]/
+//align(center + bottom)[
-  #image("clustered_big_model.png", width: 70%)
+ // #image("figures/clustering_NMNIST.png", width: 70%)
-  *Unormalize NMNINST vectors for 1000 neurons over 10 channels* ]
+ //   *Unormalize NMNINST vectors for 1000 neurons over 10 channels*
+//]

+align(center + bottom)[
+  #image("figures/vector_differences_another_NMNIST.png", width: 70%)
+  *Two spike time encoded numerals, where read in to Julia, then the spiking neuromorphic data were converted to vectors over $1200$ channels.
+Orange and Blue plots are vectors corresponding to two distinct NMNIST data labels.
+Rapid positive alternating deflections are visible in both vectors, because the NMNIST data is caused by pixel activations, when $2D$ pixel derived data sources are converted into a $1D$ vector, sparse clusters of activated pixels, have regular gaps between them.*
+]

-#align(center + bottom)[
+align(center + bottom)[
-  #image("clustered_train_model.png", width: 70%)
+  #image("figures/umap_of_NMNIST_Data.png", width: 70%)
-  *Unormalize NMNINST vectors for 1000 neurons over 10 channels* ]
+  *As a matter of routine UMAP dimensional embedding of spike distances was applied to all spike differences* ]

-#align(center + bottom)[
+//align(center + bottom)[
-  #image("clustering_NMNIST.png", width: 70%)
+//  #image("figures/UMAP_song_bird.png", width: 70%)
-  *Unormalize NMNINST vectors for 1000 neurons over 10 channels* ] clustering_NMNIST.png
+//  *Unormalize NMNINST vectors for 1000 neurons over 10 channels*
+//]

 cluster_sort_MNMIST.png
-cluster_sort_pablo.png
 cluster_sort_song_birds.png
 didit_work_NM.png
 didit_work.png